Lefraudeur/MetaJNI/README.md

 This line doesn't create a Minecraft object on the jvm. \
 It is not really natural, but  I can't think of a better way... \
 I try to find the best compromise between the easiness of the mappings and of the actual code

+Using platform dependent C api for TLS / thread management instead of thread_local / std::thread can be questionable,\
+however these features do not work well with dll injection (or may require extra steps I don't know about)

 While c++ templates are fun, useful, and very powerful, \
 coding another program that writes repetitive code for you would give way more possibilites